Fresheyeball/deconfigured/blog/dag.md

 This is just `not . elem`, implemented at the type level with structural recursion over type lists.
 Notice that we're poly-kinded in `k`.
-Also... not the whack `Deducilbe`...
-I kinda fudged to make it.
+Also... note the whack `Deducilbe`...
+I kinda fudged making it.

 ### Forged Non-Deducability

 So, in the `Hask` category, the terminal object is `()` ("top"), and the initial object is `undefined` ("bottom").
-In the _category of Constraints_, the terminal object is still `()` (that is `forall a. () => a` holds), but the initial object _shouldn't exist_ (in my opinion), but bad coersions give you a hack.
+In the _category of Constraints_, the terminal object is still `()` (that is `forall a. () => a` holds), but the initial object _shouldn't exist_ (in my opinion) - but bad coercions give you a hack.
-Here's the implementation:
+Here's its implementation:

 ```haskell
 -- Defined at src/Data/Graph/DAG/Edge.hs:35:1